 Submitted films are considered for IDFA’s competitions, Luminous, Frontlight, Masters, Best of Fests, Paradocs, and IDFA on Stage.
 Films can also be actively scouted for these sections, which is handled by the Program team in collaboration with regionally based Associate Programmers.
 In all cases, the films undergo an extensive selection process that starts with all filmmakers submitting an entry form.

 For short films, Programmer Jasper Hokken works with his own team of program advisors to make a selection for the IDFA Competition for Short Documentary.
-Hokken also selects the short films for Best of Fests, Masters, and Frontlight.
+Hokken also selects the short films for Best of Fests, Masters, Luminous, and Frontlight.

 Programmer Joost Daamen is responsible for selecting films for the Paradocs section, taking input from the programmers and program advisors of the other sections.